gaurav-dhamane/Travel_Guide/README.md

-A travel guide website which helps tourists plan their tours and get info about places worth visiting
+This website was developed by me for our mini project in 5th sem of my BE degree.
+This is a basic website where user can login and get information of places in various districts of Maharashtra that are worth visiting.